ModelCitizenPS3/ps3linux-hugo-website/content/jailbreaking.md

 #### To Convert Firmware Type from DEX (debug) Back to CEX (retail)

 1. ***Install REBUG_CRC63F00899_FWv4.84.2_D-REX_PS3UPDAT.PUP Custom Firmware***
-Update system firmware with this REBUG DEX custom firmware, which can be converted from CEX back to DEX.
+Update system firmware with this REBUG DEX custom firmware, which can be converted from DEX back to CEX.
 2. ***Execute Firmware Conversion***
-Follow this video by ZoexModz if needed to perform DEX to CEX conversion:
+Follow this video by ZoexModz to perform DEX to CEX conversion:
 [DEX to CEX & eid_root_key Fix](https://youtu.be/MyOmOz6P898)

 ---